aashikauppala/lab9/README.md

 ## Results
 ### Part 1 - PID Use
+We successfully implemented a PID control using the distance measurement from the ultrasonic sensor.
 ### Part 2 - Keep Your Distance
+Our robot successfully detected an object and carefully moved back and forth to maintain the required distance and avoid a collision.
 ### Final Code
 ```c++
 /*  SparkFun Inventor’s Kit